Support Groups

 How to get the most out of the experience:

-• Introduce yourself to the leader or facilitator and let them know if you have any special needs such as difficulty speaking, hearing, or if you just feel shy.
+• Introduce yourself to the leader or facilitator and let them know if you have any special needs, such as difficulty speaking or hearing or feeling shy.
+They can then ensure the group environment is accommodating for you.

 Support groups are found all around Virginia and are often run by persons with brain injury, family members, professionals, and staff from other organizations serving people with brain injury.
 Although many of these groups receive technical assistance from BIAV, they are independent from us and do not necessarily reflect the views or official positions of BIAV.
-Only groups run by BIAV staff are affiliated with BIAV.
+Only groups run by BIAV staff are affiliated with us.
+To find a support group you would like to join, please check out our resource directory, which you can search locally and statewide.

-If you find there isn’t a group in your area and you would like to start one, please contact Christine Baggini at BIAV by calling 804-355-5748 or emailing christine@biav.net
+If there isn’t a group in your area and you would like to start one, please contact Christine at 804-355-5748 ext.
+102 or [email protected]